Experts reveal their pro techniques for painting floorboards to get an attractive, long-lasting finish

 1. Do the edges

-Start with a brush (a 2 or 3-inch is the best paint brush for this job) and cut in around the edges of the room to create a border.
+A 2 or 3-inch paint brush is the best paint brush for this job.
+Cut in around the edges of the room to create a border.
 The floor should be the last thing to be painted in a room after painting skirting boards, so be careful not to get any paint on these.
-If you are not confident in painting the edges, you can cover the skirting boards with painters tape before you start.
+If you are not confident in painting the edges, you can cover the skirting boards with painters' tape before you start.

 2. Put on the first coat